What is Art Therapy?

 Full details regarding privacy, confidentiality, and data handling are outlined in the therapy contract, which is provided before sessions begin.

-Please note that my art therapy service is not a crisis service.
+• Please note that my art therapy service is not a crisis service.

 Contact Form

-I will respond to your enquiry as soon as possible.
+I will get back to you as soon as possible.